Skip to main content

 • Specify all cookies in the All cookies option

-• Specify values from cookies for the __Secure-3PSID, __Secure-3PSIDTS options (__Secure-3PSIDTS needs to be specified if authuser on the account is 0)
+• Specify values from cookies for the __Secure-3PSID, __Secure-3PSIDTS options (__Secure-3PSIDTS must be specified if authuser on the account is 0)

 Other headers: